Isla-lab/Isla-lab.github.io/_pages/research.md

 </p>

 *Possible thesis*:
-* Design, compare and, evaluate state of the art algorithms in the environments proposed by unity.
+* Design, compare and evaluate state of the art algorithms in the environments proposed by unity.
 * Work on safety-critical domains, designing specific environments and algorithms.
 * Compare machine learning techniques with other artificial intelligence algorithms, to evaluate which one performs better on a specific task.